wbaguley/Boise-Prosthodontics-AI-Scribe-2/EDIT_CHAT_FEATURE.md

 - The SOAP note will appear in the bottom section of the interface

 ### 2. Open Edit Chat
-- Click the "💬 Edit Chat" button next to "Copy to Dentrix"
+- Click the "💬 Edit Chat" button next to "Copy to EHR"
 - This opens a split view with the SOAP note on the left and chat interface on the right

 ### 3. Interact with AI